rejuvyesh/Footage-Manipulation/README.md

 Usage: tools/split_vid [options] <footage> <numx> <numy>

 Options:
   -h [ --help ]               Print help messages
   -f [ --footage ] arg        footage file
   -x [ --numx ] arg           number of x splits
   -y [ --numy ] arg           number of y splits
+  -t [ --timesplit ] arg (=1) number of time splits
   -o [ --output ] arg (=.)    output directory
 ```
 #### What does it do?
-Takes in the stabilized footage and splits it into the number of rectangles you would like.
+Takes in the stabilized footage and splits it into the number of rectangles and time zones that you would like.